murphygroup/cellorganizer-documentation_old/source/chapters/45_minutes_tutorial.rst

 * a cell array of strings that point to each file, e.g. {'/path/to/images/1.tiff', '/path/to/images/2.tiff'}
 * a cell array of function handles where each function returns a 2D/3D array that corresponds to a particular image in the list

-The last input argument ``options_structure`` is a Matlab structure that contain the fields necessary for you to train the model in question.
+The last input argument ``options_structure`` is a Matlab structure that contains the fields necessary for you to train the model in question.

 In general, the images should